With cold weather coming in Los Angeles, you may be questioning when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Related: How AC Repair & Maintenance Can Actually Save You Money

-If you choose to use an air conditioner cover, here are the best times to put it on.
+If you choose to use an air conditioner cover, here are the best times to use it.

 Cover Your Air Conditioner During Summer